WICG/close-watcher/README.md

 ### Signaling close yourself

-The API has an additional convenience method, `watcher.signalClosed()`, which acts _as if_ a close signal had been sent by the user.
+The API has an additional convenience method, `watcher.close()`, which acts _as if_ a close signal had been sent by the user.
 The intended use case is to allow centralizing close-handling code.
 So the above example of

 ```js
 watcher.onclose = () => myModal.close();